 "Some of them should be investigated and prosecuted for the kind of heinous crimes that they committed in this last election," Odinga said.
 "These officials should not conduct elections, and therefore we are saying that we are not ready to participate in the elections on the 17th of October without legal and constitutional guarantees, because we cannot do a mistake twice and expect to get different results."

-On Friday, Kenyan Chief Justice David Maraga declared Kenyatta’s victory “invalid, null and void,” citing various irregularities, especially in the transmission of votes.
+On Friday, Kenyan Chief Justice David Maraga declared Kenyatta's victory "invalid, null and void," citing various irregularities.

 Kenyatta responded in a nationally televised address that he did not agree with the judgment but would respect it.